insample/modular-angularjs-directives/README.md

-requires:
-karma + jasmine, coffee preprocessor for tests, angular mocks angular, underscore  - includes 1.2.21 and 1.6.0, resp use bower to get dependencies

 use case: complex directives where services are not DRY, and using require is not enough because you need modular link functions too.